Emerging Nuclear Energy Countries

 In 2012 the Ministry of Energy & Petroleum signed a nuclear cooperation agreement with Rosatom, and in mid-2013 further discussion took place on the specifics of joint projects facilitating the implementation of plans by Ghana to develop a nuclear industry with Russian help.
 In June 2015 a nuclear cooperation agreement with Rosatom was signed by the Ministry of Environment, Science, Technology and Innovation, to enable the development of contractual and legal frameworks for cooperation between the two countries in the nuclear sector.
 It also enables the promotion of Russian technology in West African markets and the practical start of joint nuclear projects, Rosatom said.
 Nigeria is open to the possibility of a foreign build-own-and-operate (BOO) project for nuclear power, such as is Russian policy.
 No developments are expected before about 2020.

-The Nuclear Regulatory Power Bill to establish an independent nuclear regulatory body, the Ghana Nuclear Regulatory Authority, was passed by parliament in August 2015.
+The Nuclear Regulatory Power Act to establish an independent nuclear regulatory body, the Ghana Nuclear Regulatory Authority, was passed by parliament in August 2015, to take over from the Radiation Protection Board.
+Its seven members were appointed in January 2016.
 The Radiation protection Board is the current authority.
 The Bill is another prerequisite for the operating a nuclear power plant.

 In February 2015 Ghana is reported to have signed or ratified several IAEA conventions, including the Convention on Supplementary Compensation for Nuclear Damage (CSC).
 Ghana joined the Global Nuclear Energy Partnership (GNEP), now the International Framework of Nuclear Energy Cooperation (IFNEC), in September 2007.